Igalia/phpreport/docs/admin/installation.rst

 Move the program files to a location available for the web server, inside a directory called phpreport.
 The usual default location for the Apache web server is: ``/var/www/html/``

+If you are installing PhpReport from sources instead of a release package, you must also run ``composer dump-autoload -o`` inside PhpReport root directory, so it can generate the autoload files.
+Then, run ``composer install`` to install the project dependencies.

 Step 3: Creating the schema and initial data of the database
 ============================================================